rackerlabs/rackspace-how-to/content/rackspace-metrics/create-a-grafana-dashboard-for-rackspace-metrics.md

 ### Grafana FAQ

-The following FAQ provide more information about using Grafana.
+The following FAQ provides more information about using Grafana.

 #### How much does Grafana cost?